 Sunday Kind of Love

 Sunday Kind of Love is a monthly open mic and reading series that features emerging and established poets from the Washington, D.C. area and around the nation.
-Hosted by Sarah Browning and Katy Richey, the December event features Shauna Morgan and Frank X Walker!
+Hosted by Sarah Browning and Katy Richey, the January event features Rasha Abdulhadi and Lauren May!
 An open mic segment will follow the readings.
 Co-sponsored by Split This Rock and Busboys and Poets.

 Time: 5-7 pm

 Location: Busboys and Poets (14th & V), 2021 14th St, NW, Washington, DC, 20009